Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A summary of your relevant experience and skills

-I believe that my skills and work experience make me a good candidate for this position.
-I would welcome the opportunity to talk with you more about how I can contribute on your staff.
+I am confident that my qualifications and experience make me a ideal candidate for this position.
+I would like the chance to discuss further with you about how I can add value on your staff.

 Sincerely,